Frequently Asked Questions

 Your code must be synthesized in order to run on an FPGA.
 This process takes the abstract circuit description that you wrote in VHDL or Verilog, and translates it into a bitstream used to configure the FPGA.
-Xilinx offers a free software package called Xilinx ISE WebPACK that allows you to synthesize your code into a bitstream file.
-(ISE also has super helpful tools for simulating your design, and analyzing its structural and timing properties.)
+Xilinx offers a free software package called Xilinx ISE WebPACK for the Mercury board and the Xilinx Vivado WebPACK for the Mercury 2 board that allows you to synthesize your code into a bitstream file.
+(ISE and Vivado also have super helpful tools for simulating your design, and analyzing its structural and timing properties.)

 How do I download and run my code on the board?

-The Spartan-3A FPGA's logic cells are RAM-based; at each power-on they are blank and must be configured.
+The Spartan-3A and Artix-7A FPGA's logic cells are RAM-based; at each power-on they are blank and must be configured.

 There are two ways you can load your bitstream file into the FPGA:

-1. Load your bitstream into Flash over USB using the Mercury Programmer utility.
-The flashing process takes about 5-10 seconds and your bitstream is persistent.
+1. Load your bitstream into Flash over USB using the Mercury Programmer utility or Mercury 2 Programmer utility.
+The flashing process takes about 2-30 seconds and your bitstream is persistent.
 Immediately after writing to the Flash chip, the FPGA will boot from it in about 200ms.
 After power cycling the board, the FPGA will simply boot again from Flash.
 This way, your design is persistent.

 2. Load your bitstream FPGA directly using a Xilinx JTAG cable.
 This programming is not persistent; the FPGA will lose its configuration after power-cycling.
 JTAG access is necessary for some advanced debugging tools like ChipScope Pro.